Bad Credit Home Loans

 USDA - Designed for rural/suburban buyers with low-moderate credit.

-Many mortgage companies service a full range of loan choices, just be sure that you’re exploring all of your options if you have already selected a lender.
+Many mortgage companies service a full range of loan choices, just be sure that you are exploring all of your options if you have already selected a lender.
 You can apply for government-backed loans at approved lenders, including most banks.

-Next, we’ll break down these options so you can compare the benefits and drawbacks of various loans as it relates to your credit score.
+Next, we will break down these options so you can compare the benefits and drawbacks of various loans as it relates to your credit score.

 Pros & Cons for Low Credit Borrowers